Global Pesto Market 2026: Premium Demand on the Rise

 The packaging of pesto drives cost, shelf life, shipping, and consumer attractiveness.

 - Glass Jars / Glass Bottles: Often drive revenue share.
-Glass was the biggest revenue in 2023 within packaging forms in Technavio's research.
+Glass is still the biggest revenue within packaging forms.

 - PET / Plastic / Plastic Tubs: Lighter weight, less prone to breakage, less expensive to ship.
 Most mainstream and mass-market pestos utilize these.